lrettig/react-native-stripe/README.md

 - All methods return promises.

 ## Caveats
+- You must `import` this library using ES6-style imports (see example below).
 - Stripe only allows you to exchange card information for a payment token on the frontend.
 This *does not actually verify the payment information*.
 It just checks that it _looks_ reasonable, e.g., that the number has the right format,